nuxt-community/starter-template/template/plugins/README.md

 More information about the usage of this directory in the documentation: https://nuxtjs.org/guide/plugins

-**This directory is not required, to can delete it if you don't want to use it.**
+**This directory is not required, you can delete it if you don't want to use it.**